HosseinGaeeini/ChinaProject/README.md

 # China Project
 Hi

-In this project, I worked on a dataset belonging to Chinese Housing in Beijing and derived some beneficial insights regerading housing in China.
+In this project, I worked on a dataset belonging to Chinese Housing in Beijing and derived some beneficial insights regarding housing in China.

 Here is the dataset address in Kaggle: https://www.kaggle.com/datasets/ruiqurm/lianjia/download?datasetVersionNumber=2